johnmichaelkuczynski/SUPERCOGNITIVEPROFILER/replit.md

 - June 14, 2025.
 Implemented automatic math formatting pipeline - all rewrite/homework output now gets perfect mathematical notation
 - June 14, 2025.
 Fixed Text to Math API to remove all markdown formatting from downloads - clean plain text output with perfect LaTeX
 - June 14, 2025.
 Mathematical rendering system completed and verified working - all modes operational with clean downloads
+- June 15, 2025.
+Removed all markdown formatting from rewrite and homework mode outputs - no more headers, bold text, or markup symbols
+- June 15, 2025.
+Fixed PDF download to strip all markdown formatting using cleanMarkdownFormatting function - math-perfect clean PDFs
 ```

 ## User Preferences